junxit/us-congress-bills-111/metadata.md

 - 2010-05-19 — Mr. Moore (KS) moved to suspend the rules and pass the bill.
 - 2010-05-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3603)
 - 2010-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3603)
+- 2010-05-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.